 Northern Spanish Itinerary: Barcelona to Basque Country

-This iconic route of Northern Spain spans approximately 720km.
-The trip conveniently starts in Barcelona where many flights land and trains from across Europe stop.
-If planning to fly out of Spain, consider going to San Sebastian before heading to Bilbao, since the city has a major airport.
+This iconic route of Northern Spain spans approximately 447 miles.
+The trip conveniently starts in Barcelona, where many flights land and trains from across Europe stop.
+If planning to fly out of Spain, consider going to San Sebastian before heading to Bilbao since the city has a major airport.

 Day 1: Barcelona

 If you only have a day in Barcelona, it’s important to have a plan to ensure you see as much as possible.
 There are plenty of things to do in Barcelona.
-To simplify touring through the city, consider getting a Hop-on Hop-off bus.
+To simplify touring through the city center, consider getting a Hop-on Hop-off bus.

 Things to see: